dlay-io/dlay-core/readme.md

 Create a user in Couchdb with name ***"after"*** and ***"after"*** as password.
 Or change it config.json file.

-Install it by run inside the After's folder
+Install it by run inside the After's folder:

 ```
 $ ./configure